clhenrick/color-legend-element/docs-src/index.md

 to pollute the style of neigboring DOM elements.
 Its default styles may be customized by overriding one or more of its CSS variables (custom properties).
 All CSS variable names are namespaced with `cle`.
-For example, `--cle-font-family` will set the font-family property for legend items and axis ticks text.
+For example, `--cle-font-family` will set the `font-family` property for categorical legend items and axis ticks.

 <div class="example">
   <color-legend class="styled"></color-legend>